Excitation factors for horizonless compact objects: long-lived modes, echoes, and greybody factors: Acknowledgments

 \section{Acknowledgments}

 This work is partially supported by the MUR FIS2 Advanced Grant ET-NOW (CUP:~B53C25001080001) and by the INFN TEONGRAV initiative.
 SB thank PhD fellowship provided by IACS, as a part of this work was done when he was a PhD student there.
+SB thanks Alok Laddha and K. P Yogendran for helpful discussions.